sphinx-contrib/spelling/doxylink/doc/index.rst

 .. todo::

 	Make the extension atuomatically re-run if the tag file is altered on disc

-	Find a way to parse the tag file to a DOM tree *once* and then just reference it from then on.

-	Correct function overloading when arguments are given.

 :copyright: Copyright 2010 by Matt Williams
 :license: BSD, see LICENSE for details.